hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### Unnamed Classes

 With the introduction of unnamed classes, the Java compiler will implicitly consider a method that is not enclosed in a class declaration, as well as any unenclosed fields and any classes declared in the file, to be members of an unnamed top-level class.
-An unnamed class belongs to the unnamed package, is `final`, and can't implement interfaces or extend classes except `Object`.
+An unnamed class always belongs to the unnamed package, is `final`, and can't implement interfaces or extend classes except `Object`.
 You can't reference it by name or use method references for its static methods, but you can use `this` and make method references to its instance methods.
 Unnamed classes can't be instantiated or referenced by name in code.
 They're mainly used as program entry points and must have a `main` method, enforced by the Java compiler.

-#### Evolving Unnamed Classes

-We have seen that an unnamed "Hello, World!" program is more focused on its core functionality, omitting unnecessary concepts.
-However, it's still interpreted like a regular class.
-To turn it into a regular class, you just need to wrap its declaration (excluding imports) inside an explicit class declaration.

 #### What's Different From Java 20?